auto-flow/auto-flow/README.rst

 we developed the ``Hyperflow``, which can automatically select algorithm and optimize the parameters of machine learning workflow.
-In other words, it can implement AutoML of table data.
+In other words, it can implement AutoML for tabular data.

 .. image:: docs/_images/workflow_space.png